Why Your Hay Fever Meds Are Failing: The Science of Specific Pollen ID

 Is hay fever getting worse in the UK?

 Evidence suggests yes.
 Climate change is extending pollen seasons — birch is pollinating earlier, grass seasons are lasting longer, and pollen counts appear to be increasing.
 Air pollution may also make pollen grains more allergenic.
-For people with seasonal allergies, this means longer symptom periods and potentially more severe reactions.
+For people withseasonal allergies, this means longer symptom periods and potentially more severe reactions.
 Understanding your specific triggers becomes even more important as seasons shift and overlap.

 Summary

-A specific IgE blood test turns vague seasonal misery into a clear, personalised picture.
+If yourhay fever symptomskeep breaking through despite antihistamines, the problem usually isn't the medication — it's the lack of specific information.
+Treating "hay fever" as a single condition misses the crucial detail: which pollen, when it peaks, and what cross-reactions it causes.
+Aspecific IgE blood testturns vague seasonal misery into a clear, personalised picture.
 It identifies whether you're sensitised to birch, grass, weed, or a combination — without requiring you to stop your antihistamines, without exposing you to allergens, and from a single blood sample.
 That data helps transform your management from reactive guesswork into targeted, pre-season preparation.
+Whether the outcome is a simple medication timing adjustment or a referral for immunotherapy, knowing your specific pollens puts you — and your clinician — in a far stronger position.
+Don't wait for another miserable summer to find out.

 Ready to Find Out Which Pollens Are Behind Your Symptoms?

 Our nurse-led service makes pollen allergy blood testing simple.
 A single venous blood draw — no need to stop antihistamines, no allergen exposure — with results typically within 5–7 working days.
 Browse our pollen panel options to see what’s available.
+Browse Our Allergy Tests Ask the Team a Question

 References

-1. NHS — Hay fever. nhs.uk/conditions/hay-fever/
+• NHS — Hay fever. nhs.uk/conditions/hay-fever/

-2. Allergy UK — Pollen allergy (hay fever). allergyuk.org
+• Allergy UK — Pollen allergy (hay fever). allergyuk.org

-3. BSACI — Guidelines for the management of allergic and non-allergic rhinitis. bsaci.org
+• BSACI — Guidelines for the management of allergic and non-allergic rhinitis. bsaci.org

-4. Bousquet J et al. Allergic rhinitis and its impact on asthma (ARIA) 2019 update.
+• Bousquet J et al. Allergic rhinitis and its impact on asthma (ARIA) 2019 update.
 Allergy, 2020;75(4):1–53.

-5. Durham SR et al. Long-term clinical efficacy in grass pollen-induced rhinoconjunctivitis after treatment with SQ-standardized grass allergy immunotherapy tablet.
+• Durham SR et al. Long-term clinical efficacy in grass pollen-induced rhinoconjunctivitis after treatment with SQ-standardized grass allergy immunotherapy tablet.
 Journal of Allergy and Clinical Immunology, 2010;125(1):131–138.

-6. Skoner DP.
+• Skoner DP.
 Allergic rhinitis: definition, epidemiology, pathophysiology, detection, and diagnosis.
 Journal of Allergy and Clinical Immunology, 2001;108(1):S72–S76.

-7. Breiteneder H, Ebner C. Molecular and biochemical classification of plant-derived food allergens.
+• Breiteneder H, Ebner C. Molecular and biochemical classification of plant-derived food allergens.
 Journal of Allergy and Clinical Immunology, 2000;106(2):159–170.

-8. Met Office — UK Pollen forecast and calendar. metoffice.gov.uk
+• Met Office — UK Pollen forecast and calendar. metoffice.gov.uk

-9. Anaphylaxis UK — Pollen allergy. anaphylaxis.org.uk
+• Anaphylaxis UK — Pollen allergy. anaphylaxis.org.uk

-10. NICE — Clinical Knowledge Summary: Allergic rhinitis. cks.nice.org.uk
+• NICE — Clinical Knowledge Summary: Allergic rhinitis. cks.nice.org.uk**